-A cadet who wishes to earn a minor in Modern Languages must complete a "minor Declaration Form" for each language in which he or she wishes to earn a minor.
-Minors may concentrate their work in the following configurations:
+A cadet who wishes to earn a minor in Modern Languages must complete a "Minor Declaration Form" for each language in which he or she wishes to earn a minor.

-(1).
-A cadet may earn a minor by successfully completing 12 credit hours above the 200-level of the chosen language.
+A cadet may earn a minor in Modern Languages by successfully completing the equivalent of 24 credit hours of the chosen language, beginning at the 100-level (6 hours), continuing through the 200-level (6 hours) to the 300-level.
 A maximum of nine hours may be taken from among the 300-level courses and a minimum of 3 hours must be taken at the 400-level.
 If a cadet qualifies for a minor in more than one language, he or she will be awarded a minor in each language.